What part of hockey do you actually teach?

 What are equipment requirements for your programs?

 Full hockey equipment is required for all players, except in learn to skate mini mite classes.
-The minimum requirement is helmet, elbow pads, gloves, shin pads, and properly fitted skates.
+The minimum requirement is helmet with face cage, elbow pads, gloves, shin pads, and properly fitted skates.

 My teenage son or daughter would like to learn hockey, is it too late?